 Erin at 720-560-1017 or via email at email@example.com.

 The evaluation typically takes 1- 1 ½ hours and may need to be extended into another appointment depending on the needs of your child.

 What paperwork do I need to fill out before my first appointment?

-At this time, your telephone intake is all Erin needs to begin the evaluation process.
+At this time, your telephone intake is all Erin needs to schedule you for your first appointment.